 Now the question remains: What’s the best way to play the AI Revolution?

 The blue-chip tech giants are all making inroads with AI.
 Buying their stocks guarantees you high-quality exposure to the AI Revolution.
-I’m talking Microsoft (NASDAQ:MSFT), Alphabet (NASDAQ:GOOG), Amazon (NASDAQ:AMZN), Adobe (NASDAQ:ADBE), and Apple (NASDAQ:AAPL).
+I’m talking Microsoft (MSFT), Alphabet (GOOG, GOOGL), Amazon (AMZN), Adobe (ADBE), and Apple (AAPL).

-Yet… the best way to play the AI revolution is with C3.ai (NYSE:AI), an enterprise AI software company that is essentially democratizing AI applications so that any company, of any size, can scale AI capability throughout the enterprise.
+In fact, one of the best ways to play this revolution is with an enterprise AI software company that is essentially democratizing applications so that any company, of any size, can scale AI capability throughout the enterprise.

-With C3.ai leading the way, all of these high-quality AI stocks will power significantly higher over the next decade as the AI Revolution revs into hypergrowth mode.
+With this company leading the way, all of these high-quality stocks will power significantly higher over the next decade as the AI Revolution revs into hypergrowth mode.

 On the date of publication, Luke Lango did not have (either directly or indirectly) any positions in the securities mentioned in this article.